Momoeyih/MomoEyih.github.io/README.md

+# Introductary School Project
+Project that serves as an introduction to connect objects and how to get data from sensors.

 # [Start Bootstrap](http://startbootstrap.com/) - [Shop Item](http://startbootstrap.com/template-overviews/shop-item/)

 [Shop Item](http://startbootstrap.com/template-overviews/shop-item/) is a basic HTML store item template for [Bootstrap](http://getbootstrap.com/) created by [Start Bootstrap](http://startbootstrap.com/).